bpinelab/ops-handbook/content/en/procedure/routine.md

 ---
-title: 定型作業
+title: Routine Tasks
 description: >
-  本ドキュメントは、定型作業の対応方法について説明します。
+  This document explains how to handle routine tasks.
 weight: 2
 ---

-## はじめに
+## Introduction
-- 本ドキュメントの目的と対象読者（運用担当者）
+- Purpose of this document and target audience (operations staff)
-- 定型作業の重要性と、本ドキュメントの位置づけ
+- Importance of routine tasks and the role of this document

-## 定型作業の概要
+## Overview of Routine Tasks
-### 作業内容の詳細:
+### Task Details:
-- 作業の具体的な手順（ステップバイステップで記述）
+- Specific procedures for tasks (described step-by-step)
-- 各ステップにおけるインプット情報とアウトプット情報
+- Input and output information for each step
-- 使用するツール、システム、帳票など
+- Tools, systems, and forms used
-- 作業の頻度と実施タイミング
+- Frequency and timing of tasks
-- 作業時間やリソースに関する目安
+- Estimated time and resources required
-### 関連するドキュメント:
+### Related Documents:
-- 作業手順書、マニュアル、設計書など、参照すべきドキュメントの一覧と場所
+- List and locations of documents to be referenced, such as procedures, manuals, and design documents
-### 担当者と責任:
+### Responsible Personnel and Accountability:
-- 各作業における担当者または担当部署
+- Personnel or departments responsible for each task
-- 責任範囲（作業の実施、品質保証、問題発生時の対応など）
+- Scope of responsibility (execution, quality assurance, response to issues, etc.)

-## 作業の準備
+## Preparation for Tasks
-### 事前準備:
+### Pre-Task Preparation:
-- 作業開始前に必要な準備（例：データの取得、ツールの起動、帳票の準備など）
+- Necessary preparations before starting tasks (e.g., data retrieval, tool startup, form preparation)
-- 準備に必要な時間や注意点
+- Time required for preparation and points of caution
-### 環境の確認:
+### Environment Check:
-- 作業を行う環境（システム、ネットワーク、設備など）の確認方法とチェックリスト
+- Methods and checklists for verifying the environment (systems, network, equipment, etc.)
-- 環境に関するトラブルシューティング
+- Troubleshooting for environmental issues

-## 作業の実施
+## Task Execution
-### 基本的な操作手順:
+### Basic Operation Procedures:
-- 各ステップの詳細な操作方法（画面ショットや具体的なコマンドを含む）
+- Detailed operational steps for each procedure (including screenshots and specific commands)
-- 入力規則、選択肢、注意点など
+- Input rules, options, and important notes
-- エラーが発生しやすい箇所とその回避方法
+- Common error points and how to avoid them
-### 例外処理:
+### Exception Handling:
-- 通常の処理とは異なる場合の対応手順（エラー発生時、データ不整合時など）
+- Procedures for handling deviations from normal operations (errors, data inconsistencies, etc.)
-- 判断が必要な場合の基準とエスカレーションルート
+- Criteria for decision-making and escalation routes
-### 記録と証跡:
+### Records and Evidence:
-- 作業の実施記録、ログの保存方法、証跡の管理方法
+- How to record task execution, save logs, and manage evidence
-- 記録すべき情報（日時、担当者、処理件数、結果など）
+- Information to be recorded (date/time, personnel, number of processes, results, etc.)

-## 作業の完了
+## Task Completion
-### 完了条件:
+### Completion Criteria:
-- 作業が完了したと判断できる基準
+- Criteria for determining that tasks are completed
-### 完了後の処理:
+### Post-Completion Processing:
-- アウトプットの保存場所、報告先、後続作業への連携方法
+- Storage location of outputs, reporting destinations, and linkage to subsequent tasks
-- 完了報告の手順と様式
+- Procedures and formats for completion reports

-## トラブルシューティング
+## Troubleshooting
-### よくあるトラブルと対応:
+### Common Issues and Solutions:
-- 過去に発生したトラブルとその解決策
+- Past issues and how they were resolved
-- 問い合わせ先（担当者、部署、連絡方法）
+- Contact information (responsible persons, departments, contact methods)
-### 緊急時の対応:
+### Emergency Response:
-- システム停止、データ破損など、緊急事態発生時の連絡フローと初期対応
+- Response flow and initial actions in emergencies such as system outages or data corruption
-- バックアップからの復旧手順
+- Recovery procedures from backups

-## 運用上の注意点
+## Operational Notes
-### セキュリティ:
+### Security:
-- アクセス権限、パスワード管理、情報漏洩対策など、セキュリティに関する注意点
+- Points of caution regarding access rights, password management, and information leakage prevention
-### データ管理:
+### Data Management:
-- データの取り扱い、保管方法、バックアップに関するルール
+- Rules for handling, storing, and backing up data
-### 変更管理:
+### Change Management:
-- 作業手順や使用ツールに変更があった場合の通知方法と適用ルール
+- Notification methods and rules for applying changes to procedures or tools
-### その他:
+### Others:
-- 作業時間に関する制約、遵守すべきルールなど
+- Time restrictions for tasks and rules to be observed

-## 問い合わせ先
+## Contact Information
-- 作業に関する質問や不明点がある場合の連絡先（担当者名、部署名、電話番号、メールアドレスなど）
+- Contact information for questions or uncertainties regarding the tasks (names, departments, phone numbers, email addresses, etc.)

-## 付録
+## Appendix
-- 用語集
+- Glossary
-- 関連資料へのリンク
+- Links to related materials
-- 作業チェックリスト（必要に応じて）
+- Task checklist (if needed)
-- 変更履歴
+- Change log